simongdavies/sharepoint-server-farm-ha/Readme.md

 +	A Virtual Network
 +	A Storage Account
-+	Three external and one internal load balancer
++	Three external and one internal load balancers
 +	A NAT Rule to allow RDP to one VM which can be used as a jumpbox, a load balancer rule for ILB for a SQL Listener, a load balancer rule for HTTP traffic on port 80 for SharePoint and a NAT rule for Sharepoint Central Admin access
 + 	Three public IP addresses, one for RDP access, one for the SharePoint site and one for SharePoint Central Admin.
 +	Two VMs as Domain Controllers for a new Forest and Domain